 After the fires and getting through our busiest months of the year for our company, our family went through a personal tragedy that tipped our mental health to breaking point.
 It was the worst thing our family has ever been through.
 We lost people that are very special to us and left us broken, and Steve took it particularly hard.
 It was too much for him to bare.
 But we were so lucky that we are supported by this amazing community and family around us.
 It still makes me cry when I think about the wonderful people we are surrounded by and what they did for our family during that time, and still do to this day.

-Almost before we'd even taken a breathe, in stepped Covid 19.
-Within 24 hours our business had completely ceased.
+Before we'd even taken a breathe, in stepped Covid 19.
+Within 48 hours our family business had completely ceased.
 Every job we had booked had cancelled and we were left with nothing.
 The initial panic of what are we going to do was frightening.
 We had run this business for 20 years and had nothing else.
 We had very little savings, but thankfully no loans or credit cards.

 So when all that is thrown in your face, what do you do?............
 Go and get dirty!

 It turns out Covid was the best thing that could have happened for our family.
-While in lockdown we had time to heal without the pressure of having to see anyone or feel obliged to catch up with anyone.
+While in lockdown we had time to heal.
 We spent our days in the sun and getting our hands into the dirt.
 Thankfully the drought had broken and we were able to plant our annuals and get excited about the garden again.
 I learnt to make soaps from the left over Lard from the pigs and started making all my home made jams, pickles and pesto's again.
 Steve started selling tomato plants at a stall out the front to help us pay the bills, which expanded into herbs and veggies which then expanded into veggie boxes from our garden.